JaSt17/raaven_Pipeline/README.md

   - **Chimeric barcodes** (based on a threshold ratio of maximal to total read count)
   - **Single barcodes**
 - Sets appropriate modes for each barcode type:
-  - "Single" for single-read barcodes
+  - **Single** for single-read barcodes
-  - "Def" for clean multi-read barcodes
+  - **Def** for clean multi-read barcodes
-  - "Chimeric" for chimeric barcodes
+  - **Chimeric** for chimeric barcodes
 - Saves results in three CSV files.

 ---

 #### **Step 4: Sample Barcode Processing**

-- Extracts barcodes from provided cell samples.
+- Extracts barcodes known from the Plasmid Library from provided cell/tissue samples.
-- Reduces barcodes using Starcode and matches them to corresponding fragments.
 - Processes a CSV file containing **Sample** and **Group** data.
 - Saves results in a log table and stores identified fragments in a CSV file.